ray-di/Ray.Aop/README.md

 }
 ```

 ...and apply it to the methods that need to be intercepted:

-インターセプトさせるメソッドに適用します。

 ```php
 <?php